 My long-term teaching career has been at the University of Illinois at Urbana-Champaign, where I began in 1983.

-Over the years I’ve held teaching positions at many other campuses as well, including Princeton University, Catholic University of Leuven (Belgium), University of Virginia, Lewis and Clark College, Virginia Union University, and Virginia Commonwealth University.
+Over the years I’ve held shorter teaching positions at many other campuses as well, including Princeton University, Catholic University of Leuven (Belgium), Sun Yat-Sen University (Guanghzou, China), Minzu University (Beijing, China), University of Virginia, Lewis and Clark College, Virginia Union University, and Virginia Commonwealth University.

 I’ve also had research or visiting scholar positions at several other campuses, including the École des hautes études en sciences sociales (Paris) and the Instituto Superior de Ciências Sociais e Políticas (Lisbon).
-Currently, I am a Visiting Scholar in Anthropology at Brown University.
+Since 2014, I have been a Visiting Scholar in Anthropology at Brown University.